foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 5 - Both programmers save their `index.html` files and check status

-1. Both programmers save their `index.html` files and check the [status](https://git-scm.com/docs/git-status) to confirm that the file has been modified.
+1. Both programmers save their `index.html` files.

+2. Both programmers check the [status](https://git-scm.com/docs/git-status) of their files, to confirm that `index.html` has been modified.

   ```sh
   $ git status